sztupy/dotfiles/README.md

+    YADR@SztupY

-Note: this is my local .dotfiles repo based on YADR
+This is my local .dotfiles repo based on YADR

 ## What is changed from upstream?

   * Revert to emacs/oh-my-zsh default style keymap bindings for zsh, as I couldn't really get used to the vi keymaps under zsh
   * Add a `git ln` command for easy access to the old-style git log (if you need to check the notes)

-## Original README follows
+# Original README follows

      _     _           _
     | |   | |         | |